A. Raymond Randolph

-Arthur Raymond Randolph (born November 1, 1943) is a Senior United States circuit judge of the United States Court of Appeals for the District of Columbia Circuit.
-He was appointed to the Court in 1990 and assumed senior status on November 1, 2008.
+Arthur Raymond Randolph (born November 1, 1943) is an American lawyer and jurist serving as a senior U.S. circuit judge of the U.S. Court of Appeals for the District of Columbia.
+He was appointed to the D.C.
+Circuit in 1990 by President George H. W. Bush and assumed senior status in 2008.

-Education and career
+Early life and education

-Randolph was born in Riverside Township, New Jersey, and grew up in two communities in New Jersey, Palmyra and the Glendora section of Gloucester Township.
+Randolph was born in Riverside Township, New Jersey, on November 1, 1943.
+He grew up in two communities in New Jersey: Palmyra and the Glendora section of Gloucester Township.
 He graduated from Triton Regional High School in 1961, as part of the school's first graduating class.

-Randolph earned a Bachelor of Science degree from Drexel University in 1966, majoring in economics and basic engineering.
+Randolph graduated from Drexel University in 1966 with a Bachelor of Science degree in economics and engineering.
 At Drexel, he was president of the debate society, vice president of the Student Senate, and a member of the varsity wrestling squad.
-He then attended the University of Pennsylvania Law School.
-He served as managing editor of the University of Pennsylvania Law Review, and graduated in 1969 ranked first in his class with a Juris Doctor summa cum laude.
+He then attended the University of Pennsylvania Law School, where he was managing editor of the University of Pennsylvania Law Review.
+He graduated in 1969 with a Juris Doctor degree, summa cum laude, having been first in his class all three years.
+To pay college expenses, he concurrently was a General Motors factory worker in law school.

+Career

-Randolph then clerked for 2nd Circuit Judge Henry Friendly from 1969 to 1970, then began a career in law in Washington, D.C., moving between private practice, government, and academia.
+Randolph was a law clerk for Judge Henry Friendly of the U.S. Court of Appeals for the Second Circuit from 1969 to 1970, then began a career in law in Washington, D.C., moving between private practice, government, and academia.

+He started as an Assistant to the United States Solicitor General for three years, briefing and arguing cases in the Supreme Court of the United States.
+In 1973 he went into private practice at the law firm Miller, Cassidy, Larroca & Lewin (now part of Baker Botts), where he represented government officials in the Watergate controversy, including former Attorney General Richard Kleindeinst and then President Richard Nixon after the President left office.

-He started as the Assistant to the United States Solicitor General for three years, went into private practice briefly, and returned as the Deputy U.S. Solicitor General from 1975 to 1977.
-He also taught at Georgetown University Law Center from 1974 to 1978.
-In 1979, Randolph was appointed Special Counsel to the Committee on Standards of Official Conduct (the Ethics Committee) of the United States House of Representatives, remaining in this position until 1980.
-He then stayed in private practice, becoming a partner at Pepper, Hamilton & Scheetz, until he moved to the bench in 1990.
+Randolph returned to the Department of Justice as Deputy U.S. Solicitor General to Solicitor General Robert H. Bork from 1975 to 1977.
+He was also a adjunct Professor at Georgetown University Law Center from 1974 to 1978, teaching civil procedure and injunctions.
+In 1979, Randolph was appointed Special Counsel to the Committee on Standards of Official Conduct of the United States House of Representatives, remaining in this position until 1980.
+Then in private practice he became a partner at Pepper Hamilton (now Troutman Pepper) until his judicial appointment in 1990.

 He held a number of positions while in private practice, including Special Assistant Attorney General for the states of New Mexico (1985–90), Utah (1986–1990) and Montana (1983–1990).
-He also served as a Member of the Advisory Panel of the Federal Courts Study Committee.
-From 1971 to 1990, Randolph argued 23 times in the United States Supreme Court.
+He also served as a member of the Advisory Panel of the Federal Courts Study Committee.
+From 1971 until his appointment to the court in 1990, Randolph argued 25 times in the United States Supreme Court.